- Americans everywhere--kids included

 As you read this document and reflect on its validity, consider the report published by the American Academy of Pediatrics on "The Importance of Play,"declaring play a "birthright." http://www.aap.org/pressroom/playFINAL.pdf

 THESE are dark days in the land of American Education.
 The topography is flat, institutional, lifeless, humorless, and all business.
-It is the lack of a pulse—humor, identity, risk-takers and creative vision—that afflicts our culture of learning.
+It is the lack of a pulse—humor, identity, and risk-taking creative vision—that afflicts our learning culture.
 Children are pushed, piled upon, and tested.
-Teachers ‘manage their classrooms’ and ‘teach the curriculum of the day’—a shortsighted, short answer, short leash, standardized reality.
+Teachers ‘manage' their classrooms and ‘teach the curriculum of the day’—a short sighted, short-answer, short-leash, standardized, dominated reality.
 Teachers are no longer encouraged to be clever or artful.
-Instead, they are harassed, marched, gagged and hamstrung in school systems that have resorted to policies of zero-tolerance and accountability in their routine dealings with children and parents.
+Instead, they are harassed, marched, gagged and hamstrung in school systems that conform to policies of zero-tolerance and accountability in their routine dealings with children and parents.
 Sadly, many young teachers, unaware of these developments, accept this condition as normal.
 Poor teachers are comfortable with this structure because it allows them to do their job by the numbers.
-The state of Education is tightly bound by a culture of publishers, academicians, test-makers and institutional controllers.
+The state of Education is owned and operated by a culture of publishers, academicians, test-makers and institutional controllers.
 Within this matrix we have imprisoned the most creative and innovative of ourselves—our children—in a system run by the least imaginative.
 The state of American education persists as a disenfranchised ghetto confined to a second-class ‘teach and test’ existence.
-Our learning culture is endangered, our democracy at risk.
+Our learning culture is toxic breeding ground for disaffection and bullying--and a nation at risk.

 The state of American education could be a model of freedom, but instead is a model of freedoms denied.
 America has been lulled into a tolerance of Testing which is a form of bullying and pigeon-holing of children and teachers, a life of marching in place to the drumbeat of accountability.
 This is a form of child labor dressed in academic garb, not in pursuit of happiness and self-development, but is a defacto state of stress and competition established by adults and for adults to prove statistical levels of productivity and compliance.
 This is not a model worthy of the Land of the Free.

 The state of Education is a measure of the people’s trust in the future, a sanctuary entitled to Constitutional protections.
 Education is the soil in which our collective values grow and the young come to love and uphold the principles of the Constitution.
-We can no longer allow our learning culture to be owned and operated, or see the basic rights of our nation nullified in the name of education.
+We can no longer allow our learning culture to be owned and operated, or see the basic rights of children and families nullified in the name of education.
 We can no longer pay lip service to freedom, while denying children and teachers their basic civil rights.
-The inalienable rights of Education, rooted in the bond between adult and child, form the basis of a fifth estate--birthrights-- that can neither be claimed and exploited by commercial, technological or political interests, nor its speech and behavior defined by the dictate of government
+The inalienable rights of Education, which stem from the bond of Play between parent and child, form the basis of Learning Culture--A Fifth Estate--A Birthright--ground that can neither be claimed and exploited by commercial, technological or political interests, nor its speech and behavior defined by the dictate of government

-Americans fortunate to have their schools equipped with the trappings of affluence should think twice before dismissing this petition because it appears not speak to them.
+Americans fortunate to have their schools equipped with the trappings of affluence should think twice before dismissing this petition because it appears not to speak to them.
 We should remember that the so-called best and brightest products of American education led our nation—and all of those willing to follow—into an economic and ecological maelstrom through which all of us, as individuals and families, will be forced to navigate in the decades ahead.
 Whether well-financed, falling apart, or doing the doggy paddle, schooling without soul or capacity for enriching and empowering young minds will be as valuable as an eroding currency.
-We must, as a nation, come to terms with the purpose of education, or we will continue this mindless drift on seas that will happily embrace another Titanic.
-In short, money and its resources no longer define a quality purpose and goal.
+We must, as a nation, come to terms with the purpose of education, or we will continue this mindless drift on seas that will naturally welcome another Titanic.
+In short, money and resources must no longer define the quality, purpose and vision of what we call Learning Culture.
+The building of trust and the enrichment of a child's mind must become our overiding mission.
 The founders of America risked all that they owned in quest of freedom.
-They weren’t perfect, but they left us a roadmap to shape our own destiny.
-Our time is clearly right now.
+They weren’t perfect, but they left us a legacy to shape our own destiny.
+Our time to take control is right now.
+It is time to redefine what constitutes a free and healthy learning culture, and set ourselves to the task of creating it.

 A Declaration of Independence for American Education